-Yes, they can install the Qorus Add-in for Word – and in fact they won’t be able to collaborate without it.
+Yes, they can install the Qorus Add-in for Word or Excel– and in fact they won’t be able to collaborate without it.

 The first time you create an assignment for someone who does not have a Qorus license, they’ll receive an email welcoming them to Qorus and with links to get the Qorus Add-in.
 As soon as they’ve installed it, they’ll be able to sign in using their Office365 username and password, and see and work on their to-do list.